paulstey/assocation_rules/README.md

 ### Ex.
 2 (_Apriori_ algorithm with tabular data)
-The more common scenario will be the one in which we start with tabular data from a two-dimensional array or a `DataFrame` object.
+The more common scenario will be the one in which we start with tabular data from a two-dimensional `Array` or a `DataFrame` object.
 ```{Julia}
 adult = readcsv("adult.csv")